kingluddite/web-dev-notes/cms/wordpress/bootstrap-wordpress-part-1.md

 Use this code to grab a proper dimensioned `screenshot.png` to give you a cute example of how to add a `screenshot.png` using the terminal

-* make sure you are inside the custom theme folder when entering this code
+* Make sure you are inside the custom theme folder when entering this code

 ```
 $ curl -O https://make.wordpress.org/training/files/2013/10/screenshot.png